-- Expanded counseling services designed around a cohort management model - Clear and student-friendly matriculation and enrollment process that is easy to navigate and provides low/high touch support along the way. - Promote our credit for prior learning program, build a strong pipeline with adult schools, and outreach to adult learners in the community.
+- Expanded counseling services designed around a cohort management model with a specific focus on Black and African American students. - Clear and student-friendly matriculation and enrollment process that is easy to navigate and provides high touch support along the way. - Wide promotion of our credit for prior learning program, stronger pipeline with adult schools and expanded outreach to adult learners in the community.